aneldev/dynadux/doc/Sections.md

 # `createSection()` API

-The `createSection` methods required a config object of this interface:
+The `createSection` methods require a config object of this interface:

 ```
 ICreateSectionConfig<TSectionState> {